 The above sobun-fuchigashira (素文縁頭) consists of a fuchi made of brass and a kashira made of suaka (pure copper) in a fukamaru-gata shape.
 This fuchi and kashira set was presented in the recent publication by Itô Mitsuru entitled, Works of Hayashi and Kamiyoshi.
 It is listed as number 17 of the items attributed to Miyamoto Musashi and is described as follows:

 The above is a pair of menuki attributed to Miyamoto Musashi.
-The design is Mushashi’s interpretation of the old parable about a monkey reaching for the reflection of the moon that he sees on the surface of the pond.
+The design is Musashi’s interpretation of the old parable about a monkey reaching for the reflection of the moon that he sees on the surface of the pond.
+The term used for monkey in this instance is usually enkô (猿猴).
+This term for monkey is special in that this refers to both monkey and when combined with “ga tsuki” (が月), it refers to someone who brings ruin on themselves by foolishly attempting something that is beyond their power, such as the monkey that drowned trying to catch the moon’s reflection in the water.
 The monkeys are rendered in shakudo and the moon is done in silver.